neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ```

 {% hint style="warning" %}
-The lifetime of passed credentials is bounded to the job's lifetime.
+The lifetime of passed credentials is bound to the job's lifetime.
 It will be impossible to use them when the job is terminated.
 {% endhint %}